Zqnc/Keep-bags-one-custom-prop/README.md

-#2. step is go in files keep-bags/shared/props
+#2.
+The step is to go into files keep-bags/shared/props
-and add this lines below backpack2
+and add these lines below backpack2

 backpack3 = {
         dict = 'amb@world_human_hiker_standing@female@base',